jamesbting/COMP-400-collaborative-filtering/README.md

 The program will only filter the data if the value in the config object is flagged as true.

+## Pre-requisites

+- Python 3.9.2
+- pip 21.0.1

+The following Python modules are required as well

+- psutil

+By running the following command ```pip install psutil```.

 ### Loading the data